-Place the hub on its backside on a soft surface.
-The flattening of the three axles thus point inclined upwards.
-Now attach the first rotor blade with its rectangular recess to one of the axles that way that its both cylindrical tenons fit into the associated counter bores of the axle with light pressure.
+Place the hub with the flat side on a soft surface.
+The flattenings of the three axles thus point upward transversely.
+Now attach the first rotor blade with its rectangular recess to one of the axles that way that its two cylindrical tenons fit into the associated counter bores of the axle with light pressure.
 Do not use too much force, because the fits could be damaged.
 If you are sure, that both tenons are inserted correctly to the counter bores, screw in the two socket cap screws M6 x 25.
-If mounting the blade the first time we recommend to screw in the screws alternately (a half turn each) until the tenons are completely pressed into the counter bores.
+If mounting the blade for the first time we recommend screwing in the screws alternately (a half turn each) until the tenons are completely pressed into the counter bores.

 When the rotor blade is attached to the axle correctly do not just tighten the screws, since excessive tightening for one time could damage the blade material.
-For the correct initial tension, a torque of 4.5 Nm is required.
-If you don't have a suitable torque wrench the following method is recommended:
+For the correct initial tension, a torque of 6 Nm is required.
+Please use a suitable torque wrench!